department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 ### Can I get education benefits?

-**You may qualify for education benefits if you’re the child or spouse of a Servicemember** and at least one of the below descriptions is true of the Servicemember.
+**You may qualify for education benefits if you’re the child or spouse of a Servicemember** and one of the below descriptions is true of the Servicemember.

 **One of these must be true.
 The Servicemember:**